Collaborators on the project, L-R, Luke Arundel, Alexandra Jaworski, James Armitage, Amanda Douglass and Kwang Cham

-The research team involving optometrists from Deakin University, Optometry Australia and the University of Melbourne was notified this month that it would receive a 2020 Victorian Optometrists Training and Education (VOTE) Trust training and education grant to progress the idea.
+The research team involving optometrists from Deakin University, Optometry Australia and the University of Melbourne was notified in December, 2020 that it would receive a 2020 Victorian Optometrists Training and Education (VOTE) Trust training and education grant to progress the idea.

 Lead researcher, Deakin University optometry senior lecturer Dr Alexandra Jaworski, said purposefully designed e-learning and simulation-based modules would improve diagnostic accuracy and management in key areas of retinal health.
 Another aim was to improve communication of findings and management to patients via improved documentation and relaying of information, which reduces risks for optometrists and the profession, and collectively improves patient outcomes.

 Stakeholders including optometrists, educators, placement providers, patients and patient advocates will provide input and feedback to ensure the e-learning and modules fit required needs.
 Resources will be designed after consultation with key stakeholders including Optometry Australia and relevant patient groups to ensure key retinal conditions and key aspects of documentation and communication are addressed.

 Collaborators are Dr Jaworski, her Deakin optometry lecturer colleagues, Dr Amanda Douglass and Professor James Armitage, Optometry Australia’s Chief Clinical Officer Luke Arundel, and University of Melbourne senior lecturer Dr Kwang Cham.